AleFreitas/test-fullstack/README.md

 1) make sure you have Docker on your PC
 2) clone this repository using the ```git clone``` command
 3) on the root of the ```/Backend``` folder run ```docker compose up --build```
+   - extra information: if you run ```docker compose up --build```on the backend root the unit tests container will also be executed

 ## How to run the FrontEnd
 If you want to run only the frontend without the api follow these steps